-Removing triphenyl phosphine oxide: If your product is stable and relativelynon polar, a good way of removing triphenylphosphine oxide (produced in Wittig, Mitsunobu, bromination, and other reactions) is to concentrate the reaction mixture to a smaller volume, suspend the residue in pentane (or hexane)/ether and filter over a silica plug.
+Removing triphenyl phospine oxide: f your product is stable and relatively-non polar, a good way of removing triphenylphosphine oxide (produced in Wittig, Mitsunobu, bromination, and other reactions) is to concentrate the reaction mixture to a lower follow, suspend the residue in pentane (or hexane)/ether and filter over a silica plug.
 The compound can then be eluted with ether, leaving most of the phosphine oxide at the top of the column.
-Sometimes it is necessary to repeat this procedure 2-3 times to remove most of the phosphine oxide.
+Sometimes it is necessary to repeat this procedure 2-3 to remove most of the phosphine oxide.